2020 PBA Philippine Cup finals

-The 2020 Philippine Basketball Association (PBA) Philippine Cup Finals was the best-of-7 championship series of the 2020 PBA Philippine Cup, the lone conference of the season.
+The 2020 Philippine Basketball Association (PBA) Philippine Cup finals was the best-of-7 championship series of the 2020 PBA Philippine Cup, the lone conference of the season.
 The Barangay Ginebra San Miguel and the TNT Tropang Giga competed for the 42nd Philippine Cup championship and the 128th overall championship contested by the league.
 For the first time in six seasons and after winning the previous five titles, the San Miguel Beermen was not able to defend their Philippine Cup title after being eliminated by the Meralco Bolts in the quarterfinals.

 This was the first time that the two teams met in the Philippine Cup finals since the 2004–05 season when Barangay Ginebra won the championship against Talk 'N Text, four games to two.

 Barangay Ginebra defeated TNT, four games to one, to win the franchise's fourth Philippine Cup (13 years after their last Philippine Cup championship in 2007) and their 13th title overall.
-LA Tenorio was named the Finals' MVP.
+LA Tenorio was named the Finals MVP.

 Background

 Barangay Ginebra San Miguel

-Before the season started, Ginebra suffered a major blow when Greg Slaughter decided to take a break from basketball, following the expiration of his contract.
-Ginebra added Arvin Tolentino, Jerrick Balanza, and Kent Salado to the roster after selecting them in the 2019 PBA draft.
+Before the season started, Barangay Ginebra suffered a major blow when Greg Slaughter decided to take a break from basketball, following the expiration of his contract.
+Barangay Ginebra added Arvin Tolentino, Jerrick Balanza, and Kent Salado to the roster after selecting them in the 2019 PBA draft.

-Ginebra started the season with four straight wins.
+Barangay Ginebra started the season with four straight wins.
 However, they suffered from two straight setbacks after losing to Magnolia and Rain or Shine.
-Ginebra would eventually go 4–1 over their final five games to finish the eliminations round with an 8–3 record.
-Their record was tied with Phoenix for the best in the league, but Ginebra took the first seed as they defeated Phoenix in the eliminations.
+Barangay Ginebra would eventually go 4–1 over their final five games to finish the eliminations round with an 8–3 record.
+Their record was tied with Phoenix Super LPG for the best in the league, but Barangay Ginebra took the first seed as they defeated Phoenix Super LPG in the eliminations.
 They advanced to the quarterfinals, holding a twice-to-beat advantage.

-In the quarterfinals, Ginebra faced off against Rain or Shine.
+In the quarterfinals, Barangay Ginebra faced off against Rain or Shine.
 They defeated them in one game, 81–73, to advance to the semifinals.
-In the best-of-5 semifinals, Ginebra faced off against Meralco.
+In the best-of-5 semifinals, Barangay Ginebra faced off against Meralco.
 This marked the fifth time in the last five years that both teams met in the playoffs.
 The series went to the distance after the two teams alternated wins in the first four games.
 In the do-or-die game 5, both teams were tied at 80 with 14.5 seconds left.
-In the game's final possession, Scottie Thompson drilled the game winning triple with 0.6 seconds left to send Ginebra to the Philippine Cup finals.
+In the game's final possession, Scottie Thompson drilled the game winning triple with 0.6 seconds left to send Barangay Ginebra to the Philippine Cup finals.